 "Therefore one should trust in the words of holy men and great souls,

 those who have realized God.
-They constantly think of God, as a lawyer of his
+They constantly think of God, as a lawyer

 lawsuits.
 Do you believe the story of the crow Bhushandi?"